TARTIGA/ButtonRotator-and-Massonry-panels-interface/README.md

-# Test Works for Job
+# Test Works for GroupM
 ## Task 1 - Create button rotator.
 Buttons are located randomly.
 1) Then you click on First time on the button , her needs to go in "button value" position.